mclaughlinliam3/NetTracer3D/source/process_menu.rst

     * The depth per-voxel in the 3D z plane I want to be applied on parameter 1.
 This box will auto-populate with the z_scale property set for the images, however any number entered in the box will always be used regardless of the property.
 #.
 Execution mode
     * This dropdown window provides two erosion options.
-        1. 'Psuedo3D Binary Kernels' - Erodes in 2D in the XY and XZ planes, trying to simulate a 3D dilation.
-The image will be binarized prior to erosion.
-For small-to-medium erosion, this option can save time but will not result in a perfect erosion due to not being able to 'see' diagonally.
-Note that for particularly large erosions (relative to the starting objects), this option may actually be slower than distance transform.
-        2. 'Distance-Transform Based' - Use this erode objects via a distance transform, allowing for more perfect erosions, but often being slower.
+        2. 'Parallel Distance-Transform Based' - Use this erode objects via a distance transform calculated in parallel with the edt module.
+If edt is not installed or the parallel calculation fails, it will fall back to the scipy version.
-        3. 'Preserve Labels' - Also uses the distance transform, but also makes each object keep its label.
+        2. 'Distance-Transform Based (Non-Parallel)' - Use the scipy non-parallel distance transform to perform the erosion.
+        3. 'Preserve Labels (Parallel)' - Use edt to erode while maintaining object labels.
 Labeled objects that share a border will see that border get eroded as well.
+        4. 'Preserve Labels (Non - Parallel)' - Use scipy non-parallel distance transform to erode while preserving labels.

 * Press 'Run Erode' to run the method with the desired parameters.
 Note the channel refered to in 'Active Image' is the one that will be eroded, with the output also being returned there.

 Algorithm Explanations
 ~~~~~~~~~~~~~~~~~~~~~

-* This algorithm pretty much works the same as the binary options for dilating, except openCV2 erode method to handle the Psuedo-3D kernels over the dilate method, and in the case of the distance transform, it is performed without inverting the image.
-* For context, see :ref:`dilation`.
+* Erosion is accomplished by calculating the distance transform and then thresholding at the desired erosion distance.
 * If labels are kept, the skimage find_borders method is used to boolean threshold out the borders so that the resulting distance transform can tell the labeled objects to move away from each other.
 * As a side note, erosion can be combined with dilation to preform something called an 'Open' or 'Close' operation.
     * An Open operation is an erosion followed by an equivalent level of dilation, which can be a cheap way to split apart objects that are just barely touching, while also eliminating noise, although it can be a bit disfiguring on masks at large values.
     * A more useful operation is Close, which is a dilation followed by an equivalent erosion.
 The result will fuse together nearby objects while keeping the image mask a similar shape/size.
 This is useful for NetTracer3D specically as a way to fix segmentation artifacts (holes), without having to touch the 'diledge' parameter in the main method.
-    * Please note I advise only attempting Open or Close operations with the **distance transform** versions of the erosion/dilation methods, due to the slight instability of the psuedo-3D kernels.
+    * Both of these can be called from the 'Clean Segmentation' function.

 'Process -> Image -> Fill Holes'
 -------------------------------------------------------